August 2009

 and blues

-organ, Fender Rhodes, sax and harmonica sounds for example, to create
+organ, Fender Rhodes, sax and harmonica sounds, to create familiar

 sounds from song to song.
 Here's the practice